tan92hl/Dataset-for-QA-over-Multilingual-KG/baselines/MIRN/README.md

 # MIRN
-Multilingual version of IRN with MTransE's alignment method, used for cross-lingual KBQA.
+Multilingual version of IRN with MTransE's alignment method, used for cross-lingual KBQA (MLPQ).

 ## Environment(Using anaconda will make this easier)：
 * Python 3.X